spanners/dissertation/dissertation/sections/pilot2.markdown

 \ref{fig:regions-elm-labelled} and \ref{fig:regions-js-labelled}), also known as
 bounding boxes, in the code, monitoring the count of mouse clicks per region as an indicator of thrashing/cognitive load.
-Regions can either be easy/hard in complexity (exhibiting/not--exhibiting one of the above 'difficult' properties).
+Regions can either be easy/hard in complexity (exhibiting/not--exhibiting some/all of the 'difficult' properties identified in the Design (See Section \ref{Design})).
 Or code can be task--relevant or task--irrelevant, that is *the code does/does not need to be changed to achieve the completed task set for the user*: